Hi! I'm Amanda.

 After graduation, I took the job I thought I “should” take (you’ll notice a pattern here).
 As a business consultant, I traveled every week from Portland to the Bay Area.
 There were a lot of things I loved about this job, but it wasn’t healthy for me.
 Leaving at 5am every Monday morning to get on an airplane to not return until Friday really took a toll.
 I ended up having panic attacks.
 There’s actually a pretty funny story about the first one that I’ll tell you about sometime.

 After some soul searching I realized that what I really wanted to do was to become a professional camp counselor.
-Since that’s not really a thing, I picked something that seemed stable.
+Since that’s not really a thing, I picked something that I thought would be a close second.
 I went back to school to become a teacher.

 I started to hit the burnout stage around year 5 of teaching and had no idea what I wanted to do with my life.
 So, I earned a doctoral degree.
 And then I became an assistant principal, because you're always supposed to go for the bigger job, right?

 Then, life gave me a serious ass-kicking with the death of a close family member.
 I realized that there was no way I could continue to live my life at full throttle the way I had been.
 I hit reset, turned inward, learned a lot about managing my mind, and created a business I’m passionate about.

 I’m using my experiences with overwhelm, not feeling good enough, and all of the personal development work I’ve done to help other high-achieving women build lives they love.